Bjorn and the Jersey Devil

 “The T-Rex—nasty sort.
 I spread around crushed blueberries mixed with bobcat poop to keep them away.
 I got a bag right here; do you want to take a sniff?”

-“No thanks, but T-Rex have not been around here in quite some time—“
+“No thanks, but T-Rex has not been around here in quite some time—“

 “See it works.
 Though I don’t need it—I’m quite scary.”